Table of Contents

 Implement Strategies for Protecting Income and Assets

 Executing planning techniques for Medicaid eligibility with the intention of missing the look back period is ideal for healthy seniors.
-One such strategy that elder law attorneys can implement is a Medicaid asset protection trust.
-This type of trust not only prevents one from becoming ineligible for Medicaid due to gifting assets (if done prior to the look back period), but it also allows one to protect assets for spouses to ensure they can live independently or relatives upon the death of the Medicaid recipient.
+One such strategy that elder law attorneys can implement is a Medicaid asset protection trust (MAPT).
+This type of trust not only prevents one from becoming ineligible for Medicaid due to gifting assets (if done prior to the look back period), but it also allows one to protect assets for spouses to ensure they can live independently.
+Furthermore, MAPTs protect assets, including one’s home, for relatives upon the death of the Medicaid recipient, as assets in this type of trust are protected from Medicaid’s estate recovery program.
+This means that the state cannot attempt to be reimbursed for long term care costs for which it paid for the Medicaid beneficiary via these assets.

 Medicaid attorneys and specialists also assist with crisis planning, which occurs when a senior needs Medicaid benefits within 30-60 days.
 An option to meet the income limit in this case is a Miller Trust, often referred to as a Qualified Income Trust (QIT).
 In oversimplified language, income that is over Medicaid’s income limit is put into an irrevocable (meaning it cannot be changed or cancelled) trust to be used for very specific purposes.
 For instance, the medical and long-term care costs of the Medicaid recipient.
 The income that is put into the QIT does not count towards Medicaid’s income limit.
 Please note that not all states allow QITs.